OT7EtoYoshimura/OT7EtoYoshimura/README.md

 # You've been blessed by the Joe with strong arms
-### May þy processes be plenty and apps - forever lasting
+### May þy processes be plenty and þyn apps—forever lasting
 ###### Concurrency is not parallelism is concurrency
 ![stronk arms](strong_arms.jpeg?raw=true "Title")